-Figure 149: Create a New Workflow Definition
+Figure 159: Create a New Workflow Definition

 - 4. In the Description field, enter a description for the workflow definition. - 5.
 In the Type dropdown, select the type of requests this workflow will handle.
-The following types are supported:
+See Workflow Types on page 230 for a description of each workflow type.